HyosikPark/community/README.md

 ## K-pop community

-It is a community site for foreigners who like K-pop.
+a community site for foreigners who like K-pop.
 You can use the site anonymously without the need for membership.

-### Stack
+## Stack

 1. Next.js
 2. TypeScript